Top 10 Best Nursing Schools of 2021

 Annual Tuition: $57,770 | NCLEX Pass Rate: 94.83%

 Penn also offers MSN and DNP options, with popular specializations including nurse-midwifery, nurse anesthesia, two pediatric care routes.
-There are also administrative graduate degree for those looking to enter leadership positions.
+There are also administrative graduate degrees for those looking to enter leadership positions.

 Annual In-State Tuition: $7,779 | Annual Out-of-State Tuition: $25,600 | NCLEX Pass Rate: 98.95%